gauravmi/DSA/basics.md

 - Given start and end index copy all elements that occur from start to end to another list
 - swap two elements of a list given its indexes
 - Convert list to preimitive fixed sized array (specific to java)

+### Misc
+- Minimum value of a integer . for ex - Integer.MIN_VALUE in java
+- Max value of a Integer
+- Get max/min of two numbers (ex.
+Math.max in java)
+- Declaring long, doubles